CSCfi/csc-user-guide/docs/computing/connecting.md

 SSH keys provide more secure authentication, which can be enabled with a two-step process:

-1. **Generate SSH Keys**: The SSH Keys are always generated in pairs,
+1. **Generate SSH Keys**<br>

-   one *public key* and one *private key*.
-These keys should be generated

-   on the computer you are using to connect to CSC supercomputers.
+   The SSH Keys are always generated in pairs, one *public key* and one *private key*.
+These keys should be generated on the computer you are using to connect to CSC supercomputers.
-2. **Copy public key to supercomputer**: Only the *public key* should be
+2. **Copy public key to supercomputer**<br>

-   copied, don't copy the private key.
+	Only the *public key* should be copied, don't copy the private key.

 !!! warning "Note"
     The private key should never be shared with anyone, not even with